poshplum/poshplum/README.md

 ## Why?

-React makes it easy to control the fine details of a web page.
+React lets you control the fine details of a web page.
 You're in control, but you're left having to make all the choices (and components) yourself.